Oracle Call Interface

-In computing, the Oracle Call Interface (OCI) consists of a set of C-language software APIs which provide an interface to the Oracle database.
+The Oracle Call Interface (OCI) consists of a set of C-language software APIs which provide an interface to the Oracle database.

 OCI offers a procedural API for not only performing certain database administration tasks (such as system startup and shutdown), but also for using PL/SQL or SQL to query, access, and manipulate data.
 The OCI library, based on Oracle's undocumented User Programmatic Interface (UPI), acts as an "interpreter" between applications and the low-level database network protocol.

 History

 Oracle Corporation first released OCI (under the name HLI, the Host Language Interface) with Oracle Database version 6 in 1988.
 As HLI (and subsequently OCI) operated as wrappers for UPI, their original naming conventions closely resembled those of the UPI calls they were based upon.
 For example, the rollback statement: the call upirol in UPI became orol in OCI.

 Later, in Oracle8 (released in 1997), OCI calls acquired more descriptive names; orol became OCITransRollback.
 Subsequent improvements have been made in every version of OCI, including 11g (released in 2007).
 Oracle Corporation claims that OCI is "So reliable that every SQL statement in the Oracle Database executes with OCI".